 - Buy Now: $1,050, salamanderpaddlegear.co

 If your SUP heaven is a river with whitewater rapids and surfable waves, you’ll want a board that’s both durable and nimble enough to navigate the conditions along the way.
 And because the nose of the SUP is likely what will hit a rock first, it’s important that your inflatable whitewater board has a strong, double-reinforced nose.

 This 27-pound board from Salamander Paddle Gear has three detachable fins and foot wedges in front and back for added control so you can stay stable while running river rapids.
 If you have gear to carry, the daisy chain on the board’s nose lets you adjust how you lash it down—flexibility that comes in handy during multi-day trips.
 And five handles are helpful for both carrying the board and for getting back on when you’ve wiped out.
 Included with the Ensatina Whitewater is a travel bag, pump, fins and fin key, and repair kit.

-For dedicated SUP surfers who don’t want to risk dinging their favorite board, this 16.28-pound inflatable model from Red Paddle Co. packs down to fit into a 37-inch by 15-inch backpack.
-When you arrive at that sweet surf spot, it takes less than five minutes to get your board fully inflated, and then you’re ready to go.
+For dedicated SUP surfers who don’t want to risk dinging their favorite board, this 17-pound inflatable model from Red Paddle Co. packs down to fit into a 38.5-inch by 15-inch backpack.
+When you arrive at that sweet surf spot, it takes less than five minutes to fully inflate your board, and then you’re ready to go.

 The Whip has a narrow tail so you can carve great turns; a removable and adjustable fin that allows you to make unbroken, sweeping turns; and a rounded nose for easier nose riding.
 The embossed deck pad provides additional grip, and the raised kick pad near the back supplies the stability you need to make tight turns.
-The Whip comes with its travel backpack, hand pump, repair kit, removable fins, external battens—which give the board additional rigidity—and even a water-resistant phone case.
+The Whip comes with its all-terrain travel backpack, hand pump, repair kit, removable fins, and external battens—which give the board additional rigidity.